pdnelson/Rock-Band-4-Tier-Maker/readME.txt

 # UPDATES:
 #
 # 7 April 2019:
-#	Fixed the issue where ampersands (&) wouldn't show up correctly in the preview.
+#	-Fixed the issue where ampersands (&) wouldn't show up correctly in the preview.
+#
+# 9 April 2019:
+#	-Made the "blank" dots darker, so it's easier to tell they're blank on a smaller screen
+#	-Font size is now dynamic, updates automatically, and doesn't run off the edge of the screen
+#	-Text location is now dynamic, updates automatically, and closes awkward gaps when the text size decreases
+#	-Text boxes now have a character limit of 175
 #
 ################################################################################################################